jdmichaud/domos/host/docker/buildroot/README.md

 This folder contains:
 - Dockerfile: A docker container descriptor which facilitate the installation and use of buildroot
-- domos.config: A buildroot configuration to build a custom linux to run on a raspberry pi
+- overlays: All the folder and files to reapply on the target image produced by buildroot
+- configs: the custom configs used by domos

 TODO: Make the container take a buildroot configuration file.